ForomePlatform/anfisa/doc/dev/concepts/ws_pg.rst

     - creation of :term:`secondary workspace`

-    - :term:`Export` operation: form and provide access to download Excel document with properties of filtered variants, in case if count of variants is limited (up to 300 variants).
+    - :term:`Export` operation: form and provide access to download Excel document with properties of filtered variants, in case if count of variants is limited (see :doc:`../rest/csv_export` for details of limitation).

 - Special feature of Workspace page: Rules are available in :doc:`filters_reg`.
 Rules is special aggregated :term:`multiset property` that detects what :term:`decision trees<decision tree>` are positive on the variant.